Hekkie Budler: IBO light-flyweight champion

+Minimumweight champion

 IBO minimumweight champion

 After losing his IBO light flyweight title, Budler moved down in weight to minimumweight.
 For his first fight in a new weight class, Budler was scheduled to face the journeyman Luyanda Nkwankwa on May 29, 2011.
 He won the fight by a fourth-round knockout.

 Budler was scheduled to fight Michael Landero for the vacant IBO minimumweight title on September 24, 2011.
 He won the fight by a unanimous decision.

 Budler was scheduled to face Shamila Kortman in a non-title bout on March 26, 2012.
 He won the eight round bout by unanimous decision, with two judges awarding him almost every round of the fight (79-74 and 78–74), while the third judge scored it as a surprising 79–78.
 Bulder once again failed to impress against over-matched opposition, with one outlet stating that "neither fighter showed any decent boxing skills".

 Budler was scheduled to make his first title defense against the former IBF Minimumweight World Champion Florante Condes on September 22, 2012.
 He won the fight by unanimous decision, with scores of 116–112, 118-110 and 115–113.
 Budler spent the majority of the fight on the backfoot, scoring points with straight pushes, while Condes was unable to successfully pressure the champion.

 Budler was scheduled to face Renan Trongco in his second IBO minimumweight title defense on February 16, 2013.
 Trongco stepped in as a short notice replacement Merlito Sabillo, who withdrew from the bout with a hand injury.
 Budler won the fight by a wide unanimous decision, with two judges scoring the fight 117–111, while the third judge scored it 118–110.

 Budler was scheduled to fight the former IBF and IBO mini flyweight champion Nkosinathi Joyi on June 15, 2013.
 He won the fight by split decision, outscoring his fellow South African on two of the judges scorecards.
 Judge Tony Nyangiwe awarded him a 115-113 scorecard, judge Reg Thomson awarded him a 116-113 scorecard, while the judge Arthur Ellensohn scored the fight 116-112 for Joyi.